 Because of the continuous forward nature of most endurance sports, runners, cyclists and swimmers often present with tight anterior muscles (chest, front of the shoulders, hip flexors) and weak, overstretched posterior muscles (back of the shoulders, lower back, hamstrings).

 Coincidentally, the same muscular imbalances are typical of people whose only form of exercise is driving their car or clicking their mouse 😉

-We can all improve our functional fitness by following these 5 tips.
+We can all improve our functional fitness training by following these 5 tips.